Keysight/cyperf/deployment/containers/README.md

             #   value: "eth1"
         ```

     3. Update the docker network `driver` and `parent` as per your requirment.
 This is required when Client and Server containers use two differnt test network which are uplink with two different network interfaces.
+The networks should be connected alphabetically if the interfaces need to be in a specific order when mounted to the docker container.
     ```
             networks:
-            #  cyperf-client-test-net:
+            #  cyperf-test-client-net:
-            #    name: client-test-net
+            #    name: cyperf-test-client-net
             #    driver: macvlan
             #    driver_opts:
             #      parent: ens192
             #    ipam:
             #      config:
             #        - subnet: "172.32.12.0/22"
-            #  cyperf-server-test-net:
+            #  cyperf-test-server-net:
-            #    name: server-test-net
+            #    name: cyperf-test-server-net
             #    driver: macvlan
             #    driver_opts:
             #      parent: ens224